Jack Harrison (footballer, born 1996)

-Jack David Harrison (born 20 November 1996) is an English professional footballer who plays as a winger for club Leeds United.
+Jack David Harrison (born 20 November 1996) is an English professional footballer who plays as a winger for Major League Soccer club New England Revolution.

-Harrison moved to the United States as a teenager having played in the academies of both Liverpool and Manchester United.
+Harrison moved to the United States as a teenager, having played in the academies of both Liverpool and Manchester United.
 He played college soccer for the Wake Forest Demon Deacons, and his performances saw him selected as the #1 overall pick by Chicago Fire in the 2016 MLS SuperDraft.
 He was then traded to New York City FC, where he was rated as the second best player in Major League Soccer (MLS) under the age of 24 the same year.
 In 2018, he signed for Premier League club Manchester City.
 He was briefly loaned to Middlesbrough, before spending three seasons on loan with Leeds United, finally joining the club on a permanent deal in 2021.
 Following Leeds' relegation in 2023, he had two seasons on loan at Everton.

 Whilst playing in MLS, Harrison was called up to the England U21 and was capped twice.

 Early life

-Harrison was born in Stoke-on-Trent and raised in Bolton, Greater Manchester where he attended Harwood Meadows Primary School and then Turton Secondary School.
+Harrison was born in Stoke-on-Trent and raised in Bolton, Greater Manchester where he attended Harwood Meadows Primary School and then Turton School.
 He spent a short time at the Liverpool academy as a seven-year-old, but eventually opted to attend Manchester United's academy, where he spent seven years.

 At age 14, Harrison made the decision to leave the Manchester United academy to attend Berkshire School in Sheffield, Massachusetts, also representing their affiliated club team, Black Rock FC.
 In 2015, he was the Gatorade National Player of the Year for high school soccer.
 Harrison is one of four overseas players to move to the U.S. for high school and win Gatorade National Player of the Year on the men's side, all since 2012.

 Harrison signed a National Letter of Intent to play college soccer for Wake Forest University in Winston-Salem, North Carolina.
 During the 2015 NCAA Division I men's soccer season, he made 22 appearances with Wake Forest, scoring eight goals, and providing 11 assists.